Foster Care Services with Summit

 Emergency shelter foster families take in children who are in immediate danger - in accordance with a court order - providing a safe, stress-free environment for three to five months.
 During this period, the child’s welfare and relationship with his or her biological parents are closely examined.
 A formal recommendation for the child’s future is then presented to the Social Services Treatment Planning Committee and the child is either returned home or sent to a more permanent foster care family or other external framework.

 The Summit Institute for Foster Families offers advice and close support in all stages of the foster care process.
-The service is provided to foster families in the Jerusalem area
+The service is provided to foster families in the Jerusalem area.

-Here for You, Always.
+Always Here for You

-Our Professional Team
+The Summit Professional Team

 Director of Foster Care Services